nbdexiaoyu/DepotDownloaderMod-DumpKey/README.md

 ===============
 IMPROTANT: This Tool require a manifest file to work Due to GetManifestRequestCode Verification.

 And I add dump key support: When you are obtaining the game or manifest, the decryption key will be automatically extracted to the "keys.txt" file in the root directory.
-The format is `${depotId}; {keyHex}`
+The format is `${depotId};{keyHex}`

 Steam depot downloader utilizing the SteamKit2 library with depot keys support and many other features.
 Supports .NET 9.0